spaceboats/spaceboats.github.io/_posts/2015-04-03-midterm-blog.md

 [led_board]: https://github.com/spaceboats/3001-ledboard

-After getting the initial led board set up with controller code, we have not touched it much since.
+After setting up the led board set up with controller code, we have not touched it much since.
 We figured that the other two applications were more important to the developers that would be using the API, so we focused on integrating busbus into those first.
 We do have the led board working